scalartech/py-unifi-route53-ddns/Readme.md

 # `py-unifi-route53-ddns`
 This is a minimalistic utility to run dynamic DNS updates on Ubiquiti UniFi Gateway consoles using AWS Route53 DNS.

 Ubiquiti UniFi gateways such as [Cloud Gateway Max](https://store.ui.com/us/en/category/cloud-gateways-compact/collections/cloud-gateway-max/products/ucg-max) and [Dream Machine SE](https://store.ui.com/us/en/category/cloud-gateways-large-scale/products/udm-se) provide Internet gateway router functions for home and small business networks.
+When running the network on an ISP connection without a reserved static IP, you can use dynamic DNS updating to bind the dynamically assigned IP address to a DNS name (such as home.example.net).
+This DNS name can then be used with a WireGuard configuration to VPN to the network, for example.
 While the UniFi router software has some built-in connectors to third-party dynamic DNS services, it does not integrate with AWS Route53, which is the DNS provider of choice for many people.

 `py-unifi-route53-ddns` uses the system Python to install a virtualenv to isolate its dependencies from the rest of the system, and installs a systemd timer and service (effectively a cron job) to update the DNS hostname every 5 minutes.